 Cruise control is ideal if you’re traveling on the highway for a long distance and there are very few cars around.
 It’s not recommended to use cruise control on hilly terrain.
 This is because the vehicle will have trouble navigating the hills and it will waste more fuel.

 Some newer vehicles are being equipped with updated cruise control devices.
 These devices maintain distance between your car and the car in front of it.
 This will slow down your vehicle as it gets closer to the vehicle in front of you.
 The device will then adjust to and maintain the same speed as the vehicle in front of you.

 Fuel economy plummets when your vehicle accelerates past 50 to 60 mph.

-For each 5 mph you drive over 50 mph you pay, on average, $.16 more per gallon of gas.
+For each 5 mph over 50 mph that you drive, you’ll pay, on average, $.16 more per gallon of gas.
 Speeds below 50 mph all seem to have the same fuel efficiency.
 Driving 40 mph on back-roads may help you save on gas compared to driving 65 mph on the highway.